Stuck (2007 film): Plot

 Rashid returns to the garage and prepares to shoot the apparently unconscious Tom with a revolver.
-But Tom, secretly awake, manages to attack Rashid by stabbing him through the eye with a concealed pen, killing him.
+But Tom, secretly awake, manages to stab Rashid through the eye with a concealed pen, killing him.
 During the brawl, a shot is discharged from the gun, prompting Brandi to investigate.
 Tom tries to start the car, but Brandi enters the garage before he is able to do so.
 Tom knocks Brandi over and limps out of the garage towards the street, taking Rashid's gun with him.

 Brandi pursues Tom, wielding a hammer from the garage.
 Tom pleads with Brandi to stay back, not wanting to fire on her, but she subdues him with the hammer.
-She drags Tom back to the garage, and panicking, begins dousing the room with gasoline.
+She drags Tom back to the garage and, in a panic, begins dousing the room with gasoline.
 She hopes that the police will conclude that Tom broke in, attacked Rashid, and accidentally became engulfed in flames while trying to burn the garage down.
 However, Tom is able to sneak back into the car, start it and drive forwards, pinning Brandi against the back of the garage.

 Brandi begs for help, while Tom steps out of the car and lights a match.
 He asks why she didn't help him, and Brandi says she doesn't know and continues to plead for her life.
 Tom decides to spare Brandi and extinguishes the match.
 Brandi suddenly produces Rashid's revolver and fires on Tom, who ducks beside the car.
-A stray bullet ignites the gasoline, setting Brandi alight.
+A stray bullet ignites the gasoline, setting Brandi aflame.
 As she screams in pain, burning to death, Tom struggles to the front of the garage and is able to open the door.
 Tom stumbles out onto the driveway and collapses as neighbors surround him, alerted by the fire.
-Tom is helped away and turns to look back at the burning garage, where Brandi's screaming has subsided, as she has been burnt alive and suffered the consequences of her actions.
+Tom is helped away and turns to look back at the burning garage, where Brandi's screaming has ceased.